 Administration; Public Service & Popular Culture; The Future of Public Administration

 Read: Holzer & Schwester, Chapters 11 -14 and Shafritz as assigned.
-Review the corresponding chapter slides in the Week 5 folder of the Assignments area of the course, and in the discussion board respond to the questions posted in the Week 6 Learning Module.
+Review the corresponding chapter slides in the Week 5 Learning Module of the course, and in the discussion board respond to the questions posted in the Week 6 Learning Module.

 Week Seven: The Classics of Public Administration